josuneha/AzureBigData-analytics/Whiteboard-design-session/WDS-trainer-guide-Big-data-and-visualization.md

 ## Wrap-up

-- Have the table participants reconvene with the larger session group to hear the facilitator/SME share the following preferred solution
+Directions:  Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ## Preferred target audience